sevprinc/DF/README.md

 Before running the experiments, the videos should be downloaded.

 # Usage
-To save computational time, the [prepare features file](https://github.com/sevprinc/DF/blob/main/notebook/prepare%20features.ipynb) is first used to extract features from the frames using a pretrained neural network.
+To save computational time, the file [prepare features.ipynb](https://github.com/sevprinc/DF/blob/main/notebook/prepare%20features.ipynb) is first used to extract features from the frames using a pretrained neural network.
+Then, the file [Double operation (Siamese NN).ipynb](https://github.com/sevprinc/DF/blob/main/notebook/Double%20operation%20(Siamese%20NN).ipynb) can be used to customize a Siamese neural network to detect deepfake videos of each public figure using the proposed double-operation method.